 - Mix gently again.

-- Serve potato salad.
+- Serve Potato Salad.
 Serve garnished with some chopped parsley and sprinkled with 1 to 2 pinches of sweet paprika.
 If not serving immediately then refrigerate and serve later.
+It keeps well for 1 day in the fridge.

 - Use your favorite mayonnaise.
 It can be homemade or store brought.